Arash217/project-2-1819/README.md

 ## Summary
 Research of Volkswagen's website to improve the accesibility and performance.
-This readme contains the research of the website and advice on how to improve it.
+This readme contains my research on the website and advice on how to improve it.

 ### Table of contents
 TODO